 They will be better equipped to set and meet long-term financial goals regarding higher education, home ownership and planning for retirement.

 “When I first began working, I thought my life was settled as I was earning a salary.
 I didn’t realise that 3% to 5% salary growth isn’t enough to manage in the world.
-The reality hit me only years later, so I want my son to learn financial management early on,” says financial coach and licensed insurance advisor Muthu Kishore.
+The reality hit me only years later, so I want my son to learn financial management early on,” says financial coach and licensed insurance advisor Muthu Kishor.

 Catch them young